EnterpriseDB/tpa/ui/README.md

 * __[build]/node_modules__ -- npm will use this as its "global" installation prefix.

-Note that this means you have to run npm with the -g option set, and ensure you source ./initenv.sh before running npm.

 ## Development Quickstart

 By default, the system will be configured with dev settings.
 This can